-Get seven complete and original sermons for Parshat Vayeishev (or purchase them individually)
+Get seven complete and original sermons for Parshat Vayeishev/Chanukah (or purchase them individually)

-It seems natural, especially for Jews, to disagree about things.
+The impeachment of President Trump brings to the fore the extreme polarization in the country today.
+What can we learn from this?
+Disagreement seems natural.
 But how do we ensure that dissenting voices don’t divide us but always unite us?
 The answer lies in Joseph’s two dreams, his brothers’ reactions to them, and the pen Jacob took in hand to write down the exact moment and place this historic moment occurred.

 2. Wine And Grape Jews

 When Pharaoh’s chief bartender related his wine dream, an intriguing Midrash tells us that Joseph replied “you have given me good tidings.”
 What type of good news did this wine dream contain?
 We find the answer in a fascinating Talmud which describes the significance of the vine and its four unique features.